sayedsarkar/sayedsarkar.github.io/_posts/2019-01-04-payment-terms-conditions.md

 ---
-title: "Payment Terms And Services"
+title: "Payment Terms And Conditions"
 ---
 <p>Our online homoeopathy treatment offers a great support to patients from around the globe who are looking for quality homoeopathic treatment.
 Interested patients; please follow payment terms and conditions described below,</p>
 <h3>Consultation fee for international patient:</h3>